-Communication done well, will drive innovation and revenue, while capturing market share.
+Communication done well will drive innovation and revenue, while capturing market share.
 Done poorly, you and your team will be looking for new jobs sooner rather than later.

 Before exploring manager communication strategies, it is insightful to directly hear from employees.
 The chart below shows the results from a survey of employees and indicates the biggest frustrations they have with leaders’ communications:

-The recurring theme in Harris/Interact employee survey is the lack of clear, consistent, caring, and constructive communication.
+The recurring theme in the Harris/Interact employee survey is the lack of clear, consistent, caring, and constructive communication.
 If you’re a business executive, it’s not enough to simply spur managers and leaders to just ‘communicate more.’
 Adding communication volume, in fact, is not the solution.

 The challenge is that leaders are not sure how often and in what ways to effectively communicate with their teams.
 By default, they fall back on known tactics with less than optimal results.
 For those in leadership and management, spending more time at a desk working on spreadsheets is only a fraction of what is required to be a great leader.